mystyriarious/multipronouns/README.md

 * Pronouns can be completely customizable and have plurality
 * Recognizes when to use singular vs. plural
 * Can temporarily consistently use one pronoun, useful when a character is talking about the MC in one breath
+* **(New)** Ability to remove pronouns

+**Important Update 6/13/2025**: If you used the old code before this date and would like the ability to remove pronouns + use additional -es and -ies suffixes for verbs, you will need to re-copy the JS and the state variables for your StoryInit again.
+This should not disturb anything as all changes are additive.

 # Installation